solenn-tl/tabulae-ontology/README.md

 # TABULAE Ontology : Temporal Attribute-Based Understanding of LAnd plot Evolution

 This repository contains the documentation of the TABULAE ontology : <i>**T**emporal **A**ttribute-**B**ased **U**nderstanding of **LA**nd plot **E**volution</i>.
-This ontology has been developped folowwing the SAMOD methodlogy to represent land plots and their evolution using information from the documents of the (historical) land registry.
+This ontology has been developped following the SAMOD methodology to represent land plots and their evolution using information from the documents of the (historical) land registry.
 The TABULAE ontology has been developped as an extension of the PeGaZus ontology.

 ## Structure of the repository